leafo/lapis/docs/models.md

 SELECT * from "users" where "user_id" = 123;
 ```

+The relation definition can take an optional `key` option to override what
+field is used on the current model to reference as the foreign key.

 ### `has_one`

 A relation that fetches a single related model.
 Similar to `belongs_to`, but